Data Catalog for Improved Data Governance: How to Secure Executive Buy-in (Including Template)

 2. The importance of data governance

-3. The Role of a data catalog in data governance
+3. Why is a data catalog important for data governance?

 4. Challenges in implementing data catalog and data governance